- Industrial relations

-The following agencies relating to women are listed in Archives Investigator under Advanced Search: Agency No. These may be useful starting points for further research:
+The following agencies relating to women are listed in Collection Search under Advanced Search: Agency No. These may be useful starting points for further research:

-A Simple Search in Archives Investigator using the keyword "women" also brings up nearly 20 pages of results.
+A Collection Search using the keyword "women" also brings up 400+ series results.

 More specific searches about women in the workforce can be undertaken using the following phrases as an Advanced Search: Record Item - Item Title: